allebone/help.omni.af.mil/docs/PEX/Setup.md

 PEX User Login.
 If you want the person to be able to login to PEX for viewing the schedule, entering and acknowledging commitments, taking exams, etc.:
 1. Ensure the person has a Windows account to log on to the computers.
 2. Add a PEX User Account.
 Go to Setup > Users & Permissions > Users and add the person as a PEX User.
 3. Associate the PEX Users Account to the Windows Account.
-Go to Setup > Users & Permissions > Windows Accounts and associate the PEX User you just added to the person’s Windows account. \(Assigning the person a PEX user account wil al ow them to sign off PEX
+Go to Setup > Users & Permissions > Windows Accounts and associate the PEX User you just added to the person’s Windows account. \(Assigning the person a PEX user account wil allow them to sign off PEX
 FCIFs.\)
 4. Associate Permissions to the PEX User Account.
 Go to Setup > Users & Permissions > Permissions and make sure the person has the permissions required for duty \(at least Basic User to the squadron\).
 5. Assign Exams.
 Go to Stan Eval > Testing Admin > Exam > Assigned Exams and assign the person all the appropriate tests.